libcurl security considerations

 Allowing your application to connect to local hosts, be it the same machine that runs the application or a machine on the same local network, might be possible to exploit by an attacker who then perhaps can "port-scan" the particular hosts - depending on how the application and servers acts.

 libcurl will normally handle IPv6 addresses transparently and just as easily as IPv4 addresses.
-That means that a sanitizing function that filters out addresses like 127.0.0.1 isn't sufficient--the equivalent IPv6 addresses ::1, ::, 0:00::0:1, ::127.0.0.1 and ::ffff:7f00:1 supplied somehow by an attacker would all bypass a naive filter and could allow access to undesired local resources.
-IPv6 also has special address blocks like link-local and site-local that generally shouldn't be accessed by a server-side libcurl-using application.
-A poorly-configured firewall installed in a data center, organization or server may also be configured to limit IPv4 connections but leave IPv6 connections wide open.
+That means that a sanitizing function that filters out addresses like 127.0.0.1 is not sufficient--the equivalent IPv6 addresses ::1, ::, 0:00::0:1, ::127.0.0.1 and ::ffff:7f00:1 supplied somehow by an attacker would all bypass a naive filter and could allow access to undesired local resources.
+IPv6 also has special address blocks like link-local and site-local that generally should not be accessed by a server-side libcurl-using application.
+A poorly configured firewall installed in a data center, organization or server may also be configured to limit IPv4 connections but leave IPv6 connections wide open.
 In some cases, setting CURLOPT_IPRESOLVE to CURL_IPRESOLVE_V4 can be used to limit resolved addresses to IPv4 only and bypass these issues.

 When uploading, a redirect can cause a local (or remote) file to be overwritten.
 Applications must not allow any unsanitized URL to be passed in for uploads.
 Also, CURLOPT_FOLLOWLOCATION should not be used on uploads.
 Instead, the applications should consider handling redirects itself, sanitizing each URL first.